Salmon Salad Niçoise

-Today’s recipe is for Salmon Nicoise with hard boiled eggs, green beans, olives, potatoes and radishes.
-The salmon is baked smothered in pesto, then set on top of each salad.
+Today’s recipe is for Salmon Salad Nicoise with hard-boiled eggs, green beans, olives, potatoes and radishes.
+The salmon is baked smothered in pesto, then placed on top of each salad.

 I originally shared this Salmon Nicoise on March 31, 2015.
 I have updated the images, text and added a video to share it again with you today.

 Table of contents

 Why You’ll Love This Recipe For Salmon Salad Niçoise

 I love me a big salad.
 And Salad Niçoise has always been my favorite big salad.
 Nicoise salad with salmon often come with a few classic staples such as potatoes, perfect hard boiled eggs, green beans, and an assortment of veggies.
 However, I’ve put my own twist on it by baking the salmon with pesto.

 - It comes together in only 30 minutes!